brense/Angular-Lazy-Routing/README.md

 ```

 ### setRoutes(routes `array`)
-This function can be used to change the default routes, the default routes are `['/', '/:page*']`.
+This function can be used to change the default routes.
+The default routes are `['/', '/:page*']`.

 ### setErrorTemplate(erroCode `int`, template `obj`)
 This function can be used to overwrite the default error templates when a route cannot be resolved, for example when you want to show a 404 template when a route cannot be found.
 The `template` object is as follows: